|

 We eat a lot of meat around here.
 It is an essential staple when feeding growing teenage boys (rapidly becoming growing young men!).

-That said, I have experimented with many, many marinade and rub recipes over the years.
+I have experimented with many, many marinades and homemade rubs over the years.
 Some have been hits, getting rave reviews from everyone.
-Others have received a much less positive reception.
+Others have received much less positive feedback.

 This post contains affiliate links.